-In a previous Letter [58], we announced the basic result that an aging yield stress fluid, as modeled by the SGR model in its glass phase, can exhibit shear banding in large amplitude time-periodic shear strain protocols.
+In a previous Letter [59], we announced the basic result

+that an aging yield stress fluid, as modeled by the soft glassy rheology model in its glass phase, can exhibit shear banding in large amplitude time-periodic shear strain protocols.
 That study was restricted to the model's glass phase, where its noise temperature parameter (defined below) x < 1, presenting numerical results for the single value x = 0.3.
 The present paper contains a much more detailed discussion of the results announced in Ref.
-[58].
+[59].
 It also extends our study to a much broader range of noise temperatures, including those above the glass point, x > 1, where the model shows power law fluid behavior, with no yield stress.
-We report significant banding here too, suggesting that the scenario is applicable not only to aging yield stress fluids but also to power law fluids with sluggish relaxation timescales.
-This manuscript also gives new results for shear banding of soft glasses in large amplitude oscillatory stress.
+We report significant banding here too, suggesting that the scenario is applicable not only to aging yield stress fluids, but also to power law fluids with sluggish relaxation timescales.
+The present manuscript also gives new results for shear banding of soft glasses in large amplitude oscillatory stress.

 The paper is structured as follows.
 In Sec.
-II, we define the flow protocols to be considered.
-Section III outlines the SGR model in which we shall perform the study, together with our simulation method and some results used to benchmark it.
-We then present our results: In Sec.
-V, for shear banding in LAOStrain; in Sec.
-VI, for large amplitude square or triangular or sawtooth wave strain rates; and in Sec.
-VII, for LAOStress.
-Section VIII discusses our conclusions.
+II we define the flow protocols to be considered.
+Sec.
+III outlines the SGR model in which we shall perform the study, together with our simulation method and some results used to benchmark it.
+We then present our results: in Sec.
+V for shear banding in large amplitude oscillatory shear strain, in Sec.
+VI for large amplitude square or triangular or sawtooth wave strain rates, and in Sec.
+VII for large amplitude oscillatory shear stress.
+Sec.
+VIII discusses our conclusions.